STAT545-UBC-hw-2018-19/hw03-JasmineLib/STAT545_hw003_JLB.md

              heights=c(17,8))
 ```

-    ## Warning: Removed 142 rows containing missing values (geom_path).

 ![](STAT545_hw003_JLB_files/figure-markdown_github/Change%20in%20Life%20Expectancy%20over%20Time-1.png)

 Conclusion:
-Across continents, all countries have seen an overall increase in life expectancy over time.
+- Across continents, all countries have seen an overall increase in life expectancy over time.
-Plotting absolute change in life expectancy over time gives an idea of the rate of change over time.
+- Plotting absolute change in life expectancy over time gives an idea of the rate of change over time.
 For example, while life expectancy in the Americas has increased year over year, the rate at which it is doing so is decreasing.
-Meanwhile, in Europe and Oceania the rate of increase in life expectancy has stayed relatively constant around +1 year since 1962.
-The only continent that has seen a decrease in life expectancy year over year in this data set is Africa, where there was a decrease in average life expectancy in the year 2002.
+- Meanwhile, in Europe and Oceania the rate of increase in life expectancy has stayed relatively constant around +1 year since 1962.
+- The only continent that has seen a decrease in life expectancy year over year in this data set is Africa, where there was a decrease in average life expectancy in the year 2002.

 **Task 5 Report the absolute and/or relative abundance of countries with low life expectancy over time by continent:**